Periodontal Treatment in Korea

 7mm or more

-Periodontal structure melts away and makes teeth shaky, dislocating them.
+Breakdown of gum structure making teeth shaky.
 Very little pain is felt at this stage

 Treatment